I have a Zivver account

 Secure your account with an additional authentication factor.

-You will receive a login code by text message or in an Authenticator App.
-You can only set an additional login method in the Zivver Web App at this time.
+You will receive a login code by text message or through an authenticator app.
+At this time, you can only set an additional login method in the Zivver Web App.

 Learn how to set up an additional sign-in method with an SMS code